Summer Programs for Kids that Won’t Cost Much

 Kids Cooking Club

 Get together with other parents in your neighborhood and start a kids cooking club.
 On a rotating weekly basis, have different parents host a group of kids and create a fun, kid-friendly recipe.
-Not only will your kids have a blast in the kitchen together, they’ll be learning an important life skill and keeping busy.
+Not only will your kids have a blast in the kitchen together, but they’ll also be learning an important life skill and keeping busy.
 Your only expense will be the ingredients when it’s your turn to host.
 If you have a group of six kids, you’ll likely only host once or twice over the duration of the summer, but your child will have multiple fun-filled afternoons.

 Many national theater chains offer free children’s movies during the summer months.
 They are generally movies from the previous season instead of brand new releases, but all are appropriate for young audiences and many are crowd favorites.
 Check with your local theaters for movie schedules and screening times.
 Plan on staying with your child as most do not allow drop offs.
 Consider creating a neighborhood group (much like the cooking club) where a different parent escorts a group of children each week.
 This allows you to have your children occupied for several mornings over the summer while you are free to work or run errands (or take a nap!), with the exception of your week to host.